The Continence of Scipio (Bellini): History

 Francesco Cornaro was a Venetian patrician and his family was supposed to be descended from the Cornelia gens of ancient Rome, hence the choice of two subjects from that gens' participation in the Second Punic War.
 Continence is derived from a story in Livy and Valerius Maximus about the aftermath of the capture of Carthago Nova in 209 BC by Publius Cornelius Scipio.
 A virgin was personally delivered to him as a hostage, but she pleaded to be returned to her parents and Celtiberian fiancé.
 He agreed on the single condition that her fiancé would work for peace between Rome and Carthage.
 Just left of centre Scipio sits on a throne and refuses the gold brought to him by the woman's parents as her ransom.
 She stands at the foot of his throne with her fiancé, who is shown with a sword and helmet.
 Between Scipio and the virgin is a plaque reading TVRPIVS / IMPER / VENERE / .Q.
 A. / MIS AI.
 The more peripheral figures were painted by Bellini's studio and overall his and their figures show more animation than Mantegna's more rigid classicism, showing that Bellini had taken on board innovations by Giorgione but refused to be influenced by Dürer.

-The work reappeared on the art market in 1873 when it was sold by Sir John Charles Robinson (1824–1913) to Sir Francis Cook (1817–1901) of Doughty House, Richmond-upon-Thames.
-Cook's son Frederick Lucas, his grandson Herbert Frederick and his great-grandson Francis Ferdinand Maurice all inherited the painting in turn.
-Sir Francis Ferdinand Maurice Cook sold it in February 1948 to Gualtiero Volterra, who was buying it on behalf of count Alessandro Contini-Bonacossi of Florence.
+The work reappeared on the art market in 1873 when it was sold by Sir John Charles Robinson (1824–1913) to Sir Francis Cook, 1st Baronet (1817–1901) of Doughty House, Richmond-upon-Thames.
+Cook's son Sir Frederick Cook, 2nd Baronet, his grandson Sir Herbert Cook, 3rd Baronet and his great-grandson Sir Francis Cook, 4th Baronet all inherited the painting in turn.
+Sir Francis Cook sold it in February 1948 to Gualtiero Volterra, who was buying it on behalf of Count Alessandro Contini-Bonacossi of Florence.
 The count briefly brought it back to Italy before selling it to the Samuel H. Kress Foundation in March 1949.
 The Foundation finally gave it to its current owner in 1952.